fanghenshaometeor/vanilla-adversarial-training/README.md

 ### attack

-We **provide 6 trained models** in `save` folder, including vanilla and adversarial training vgg16/resnet18 on CIFAR10 and [modelA](https://github.com/aaron-xichen/pytorch-playground/blob/master/stl10/model.py) on STL10.
+We **provide trained models** in `save` folder, including vanilla and adversarial training vgg/resnet on CIFAR10 and [modelA](https://github.com/aaron-xichen/pytorch-playground/blob/master/stl10/model.py) on STL10.
-Users can directly run the `attack.sh` shell script on command line to test the defence ability of different models.
+Users can directly run the `attack.sh` shell script on command line to check the robustness of these models.
 The results should be similar with the values in the 5 tables above.
 In addition, users can manually change the attack parameters in the `attackers.py` python script for more results under different settings.
 ```
 $ sh attack.sh
 ```
-- `model` : Please specify the target model network architecture. `vgg16`, `resnet18` or `aaron` are optional.
+- `model` : Please specify the target model network architecture.
 - `model_path` : Please specify the target model path.
 - `dataset` & `data_dir` : Please specify the dataset name and path.
 - `gpu_id` : GPU device index.